learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Handling_Bugs_and_Technical_Debt.md

 ### Managing Technical Debt

-1. **Identification**: Developers should regularly assess the codebase for potential technical debt.
+1. **Identification**: Regularly assess the codebase for potential technical debt.
 Use code analysis tools to identify areas that may need attention.

-2. ****:
+2. **Documentation**: Clearly document instances of technical debt, including the reasons behind the choices made.
+This documentation aids in future decision-making and repayment strategies.

+3. **Prioritization**: Prioritize the repayment of technical debt based on business priorities, impact on development speed, and potential risks.

+4. **Incorporation into Project Planning**: Include the repayment of technical debt in project planning.
+Allocate time specifically for addressing accumulated debt during development sprints.

+5. **Refactoring**: Consider refactoring as a proactive approach to addressing technical debt.
+Refactoring should be a continuous activity rather than a one-time effort.

+### Best Practices

+* **Cultivate a Culture of Quality**: Emphasize the importance of writing clean, maintainable code.
+Encourage peer reviews and continuous learning to improve coding practices.

+* **Regular Code Reviews**: Conduct regular code reviews not only for new features but also to identify and address areas of technical debt.

+* **Tools and Metrics**: Use code quality metrics and tools to identify and measure technical debt.
+This data can inform decision-making and prioritize repayment efforts.

+## Conclusion

+Handling bugs and technical debt is an ongoing process that requires collaboration, communication, and a proactive mindset.
+By following best practices and integrating bug and technical debt management into the development workflow, teams can maintain a resilient and sustainable software ecosystem.